ytanikin/pr-conventional-commits/README.md

 By default, this action adds labels based on the task type.
 For example, a pull request with a task type of `ci` will be labeled as `CI/CD`.
 You can customize the label names by providing a `custom_labels` input.

-Adding a `!` in the PR title will automatically assign the breaking change label to the PR.
+Adding a `!` in the PR title will automatically assign the `breaking change` label to the PR.

-If you prefer not to add labels, you can disable the labeling functionality by setting the `add_label` input to `'false'`.
+If you prefer not to add labels, you can disable the labeling functionality by setting the `add_label` input to `'false'` or remove the flag, by default is disabled.
 In such cases, the action will still validate the PR title against the Conventional Commits specification but will not add any labels.

+You can also control adding labels for `scope`, this is disabled by default, to enable it, add `add_scope_label: true` in the action's configuration

+Example
 ![img.png](labels.png)

 ### Configuring Squash Merging